sadnamSakib/Lets-Go/README.md

         - Structs can be used to implement interfaces by implementing all methods of an interface.
         - Structs can be  used to format JSON data , XML data etc.
         - Two structs are compatible if the fields have same types and names , same order.
+        - Anonymous structs are used when we don't want to give a name to a struct.
+        - Anonymous structs are compatible so we can use equal sign between two anonymous structs.
+        - But if we specifically give different type names for two simillar structs , they are not compatible anymore but they are convertible from one struct to another.
+        - Empty struct takes up no space which can be useful while implementing a set.
         - Example of a struct with different types and names and json tags
         ```go{
             type Employee struct {